-- A spare Android device (Give another use to your Android TV Box or to that phone you used in 2016 with a cracked screen that you’ve in some dusty drawer, no root is needed)
+- A Android TV Box or spare Android device (the one you used in 2016 with a cracked screen that you’ve in some dusty drawer, no root is needed)

 - A computer/laptop, needed only once during setup (This guide explains how to do it with Windows 10, but any OS works.
 If your spare phone happens to be rooted, then you don’t need a computer at all).